Soups have long been the mainstay of any cook who is trying to stretch the larder to feed more people, or the budget to save money.

-Frozen (or fresh) veggie-scraps
+- Frozen (or fresh) veggie-scraps

-Frozen meat (or dried, canned or fresh), skin and bone scraps
+- Frozen meat (or dried, canned or fresh), skin and bone scraps

 I will admit, NOT the most appetizing name, but it can save you a lot of cash over a year’s time.
 What do you do with the skins of the onions you use?
 The carrot and potato peels?
 Root ends of celery?
 Chicken bones and skins?
 Shrimp shells?

-- When the veggie bag is full, dump it into a stockpot, add garlic (I always add garlic) and some black peppercorns,
+- When the veggie bag is full, dump it into a stockpot, add garlic (I always add garlic) and some black peppercorns

-bring to a boil, reduce heat and simmer about an hour or so.
-Strain and press any
+- Bring to a boil, reduce heat and simmer about an hour or so.

 You now have some very tasty, and FREE vegetable stock.
 The stuff in the strainer will break down in your compost pile MUCH faster.

-excess fat.
+If you want a chicken/meat/seafood stock, sear the bones/fat/skin etc in a skillet and simmer in the veggie stock another hour or so, Strain again and skim off excess fat.
 DO NOT compost the meat scraps, or you will get bad smells and rats.